ARTbio/startbio/docs/R-IOC/00_IOC_R_program.md

 2. Work to be done throughout the [Week-4](./05_IOC_R_week_04.md)
     - Theoretical part
         1. What's a matrix and a dataframe?
-        2. How manipulating a two dimensional object?
+        2. How to manipulate a two dimensional object
     - Assignment
         1. Exercises with RStudio and R scripting
         2. MCQ